maxmorev/eshop-customer-order-api/README.md

 # A part of E-Shop project
-The following was discovered as part of building this project:
+The following app used as a part of e-shop